Search by Keyword

 December 15th, 1964 saw the release of the Capitol album "Beatles '65," which also featured "She's A Woman."
 Since Capitol only received the mono mix of the song from EMI, the stereo version of the album contained the "duophonic" stereo mix they created which, with the added reverb, sounded almost unlistenable.
 The album's position at #1 on the Billboard album chart for nine weeks shows that it didn't matter.
 This album then appeared as an individual compact disc on January 21st, 2014, both the mono and stereo versions of the album contained on a single CD.

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartidges did not have the capability to include entire albums, so a truncated four-song version of "Beatles '65" was released in this portable format, "She's A Woman" being one of these songs.
-These "Playtapes" are highly collectable today.
+These "Playtapes" are all highly collectable today.

 Somehow, the song was overlooked for all of the double-album compilations of the '70s, but the live version of the song that was recorded at the Hollywood Bowl on August 30th, 1965 was finally released by Capitol on May 4th, 1977.
 "The Beatles At The Hollywood Bowl" peaked at #2 on the Billboard album chart.
 This album was then remastered and re-released on September 9th, 2016 under the name "Live At The Hollywood Bowl."